mcoirad/the-grunfeld/_executives/Wayne Embry_['MIL', 'CLE', 'TOR'].md

   <li>Drafted Terrell Brandon with 11th pick but was worth 2th pick.</li>

-  <li>Drafted Cedric Henderson with 45th pick but was worth 39th pick.</li>

   <li>Drafted Derek Anderson with 13th pick but was worth 4th pick.</li>

+  <li>Drafted Ryan Stack with 48th pick but was worth 44th pick.</li>

   </ul>'
 end_year: 2006